Businesses may be structured in a variety of ways, each

 Under this type of structure, annual meetings are not required, but Articles of Organization and annual reports must be filed with the Secretary of State's Office.

 Professional limited liability companies have the same requirements as professional corporations (see above).

 As with a general partnership, profits are taxed as personal income for each individual partner.

-If an entity wishes to hold a name for registration at a later date, they can file a name reservation.
-The name is reserved for 120 days from the filing date and can not be renewed.
+If an entity wishes to reserve a name for registration at a later date, they may file a name reservation.
+The name is reserved for 120 days from the filing date and cannot be renewed.